A complete Terraform setup of a serverless application on Google Cloud Run and Firebase

 During the setup, you need to pick Cloud Run region and Firebase location.
 These two are not the same thing (see the lists on linked documentation).

-We picked europe-west1 as the default region for Cloud Run.
+as the default region for Cloud Run.
 It’s hardcoded on the repository in two files:

 If you’re fine with the defaults, you don’t need to change anything.
-Just pick Firebase location that’s close, i.e., europe-west.
+Just pick Firebase location that’s close, i.e., europe-west

 If you’d like to use another region, you need to update the files mentioned above.
-It’s important to commit your changes on master before you run the setup.
-It’s not enough to change them locally!
+It’s important to commit your changes on master

 Run it!

-Clone the project repository and enter the terraform directory from the command line.
-A single make command should be enough to start.
+command should be enough to start.
 See the included README for more details.

-At the end of the setup, a new git remote will be added to your local repository, called google.
-The master branch will be pushed to this remote, triggering your first Cloud Build.
+At the end of the setup, a new git remote will be added to your local repository, called google

 In-depth